Exeter-Diabetes/CPRD-Dale-depression-cohort/README.md

 # Further QC considerations

 ## Further adjustments of index date
 Antidepressant use was considered as a primary indicator of depression diagnosis.
 Given that non-SSRIs (especially since the 1990s) have been the primary first-line antidepressant for depression treatment, we only considered SSRIs as an indicator.
+We made this adjustment as we found that, even using our strict code list requirements, approximately 70% of individuals initiate an antidepressant prior to their first depression code.
+In turn, by only considering SSRIs as an indicator of diagnosis, we minimise the number of historical cases included in our data.

 The follow criteria were used to define an antidepressant-informed index date:

 - The patient must receive an SSRI as their first antidepressant.
 - The patient must receive their first antidepressant prescription more than 90 days after their current GP practice registration.
 This approach prevents legacy prescriptions being treated as a new depressive episode.